lydell/vim-like-key-notation/readme.md

 returns the equivalent vim-like-key-notation, in a standardized way.

 - All keynames are lowercase only.
 For example, `<space>`, not `<Space>`.
+- Aliased keynames are changed to the standard `event.key` name.
 - Modifiers, if any, are lowercase and sorted alphabetically.
 For example, `<a-c-s-esc>`, not `<A-s-c-esc>`.
 - Printable characters are never enclosed in `<` and `>` unless they need to.